-"Nashville" has been shooting episodes in Nashville, Tennessee since the very beginning.
-They don't make the show on one sound stage.
-They make it in Nashville - at music venues, attractions, restaurants, and parks.
+"Nashville" shot each episode in Nashville.
+They didn't make the show on one sound stage.
+They made it in Nashville - at music venues, attractions, restaurants, and parks.
 Take a look at just some of the shooting locations in and around Music City.

 5 Points – Clayton Carter plays music on the sidewalk in Season 5.

 5 Points is an area in East Nashville where 5 streets meet.
 Popular restaurants, bars, and venues welcome guests day and night.